 About DM Cruelty

 There are times when you can just be cruel as a DM.
 This isn’t about the scenarios where you make elaborate traps to either kill or dissuade your party into following the line you have made.
-This is solely the fact that you take petty revenge that makes no sense into the mechanics of the game.
-As long as it isn’t a constant every time you play type of behavior, it doesn’t make you a bad DM.
+This is solely the fact that you take petty revenge that makes no sense in the mechanics of the game.
+As long as it isn’t a constant every time you play with that type of behavior, it doesn’t make you a bad DM.
 It does however show that you are having a tantrum because it is a game where people think and follow their desires.
-You can set up the stage however you like, it doesn’t mean player’s will follow.
+You can set up the stage however you like, it doesn’t mean players will follow.

 It becomes a chess match between the player and the person running the game.
 This has turned into a game where the DM must control the players and the players attempt to do things that the DM doesn’t want them to.
 It becomes game theory where the players are working together to win a game that the DM isn’t quite sure he is playing.
 They are doing this trying to follow the constraints that the DM has put forth.
-The DM on the other hand is trying to tell a story in a grand sweeping world, however what he wants to is run it like a dungeon crawl.
+The DM on the other hand is trying to tell a story in a grand sweeping world, however, what he wants to do is run it like a dungeon crawl.
 If they wanted a dungeon crawl, they shouldn’t open up other options.

 I’m doing this in a multi-part post to go over some of the cruelties I have dealt with playing roleplaying games.
-Maybe you’ll be inspired to be better, maybe you’ll have no ideas to be more cruel.
-To be fair, it really matters on what works for your gaming group.
+Maybe you’ll be inspired to be better, or maybe you’ll have no ideas to be crueler.
+To be fair, it really matters what works for your gaming group.
 Different people need to be handled in different ways.
 When you start a new group though, you can steer how the game is going to be played in the long run.
 It’s hard to steer the direction a different way once things are in motion.

 The Laser From Orbit